-3.10.5.14.5.5.1 Significant seedling planting performance measures
+4.5.5.1 Significant seedling planting performance measures

 The location of each planted significant seedling will be recorded (GPS reference) and each planted seedling will be physically marked with a stake.
-The performance targets for the significant seedling plantings are 905% survival six years following planting with all seedlings having been planted for at least 2 years.
-If the target is not achieved at year 6 then maintenance of the seedlings will continue until 905% survival is achieved, and all surviving seedlings have been planted for at least 2 years.
+The performance targets for the significant seedling plantings are 90% survival six years following planting with all seedlings having been planted for at least 2 years.
+If the target is not achieved at year 6 then maintenance of the seedlings will continue until 90% survival is achieved, all surviving seedlings have been planted for at least 2 years and all exhibit visible signs of recent growth and increased height.